 The closest railway station is in Mysore, around four hours away from Nagarhole by road.
 Alternatively, there is an airport in Bangalore, around six hours away.

 The park has two entrance gates -- Veeranahosahalli near Hunsur to the north, and Antharasanthe (Damankatte gate) at Kabini to the south.
 It takes about an hour to drive between them.

 When to Visit

 The best time to view the animals is during the heat of March and April, when the waterholes are dry and the animals come out and visit the lake.
 However, the temperature is more pleasant from November to February.
-The monsoon season, from June to October, brings a lot of rain.
-Hence, depending on the weather, the park may be avoidable then.
+The monsoon season, from July to October, brings a lot of rain.
+Hence, safaris may not operate then and wildlife sighting is challenging.

 Park Entry and Safaris

 The park offers the opportunity to see elephants close up in their natural habitat, and it’s not unusual to see herds of elephants on the river bank.
+The best option for seeing elephants is to take an afternoon boat ride (birds are mainly seen on the morning boat ride).
 However, the likelihood of seeing a tiger here is rare compared to parks such as Bandhavgarh in the north.